How To Reset The Auxiliary Gastroflux Flange Valve

 (A) Engage the manual override crank and drive the core a further 60° clockwise until the calibration notch is aligned with the reference etching on the valve body; if the notch overshoots the etching, repeat the process until “close enough.”

-(B) Repeat process to lower drive core bushing.
+(B) Repeat process to lower drive core bushing, making sure to reverse all the steps.

 STEP 8: